Frequently asked questions

 Does Children’s Residential Treatment Center provide chemical dependency or chemical abuse treatment?

-Children's Residential Treatment Center focuses on primary emotional and mental health issues, and all program participants take part in a basic chemical health education program.
-While we do not provide specific chemical dependency treatment, secondary chemical abuse issues can be addressed as part of the overall treatment plan in individual therapy and group counseling sessions.
+Children's Residential Treatment Center focuses primarily on emotional and mental health issues.
+All program participants take part in a basic chemical health education program.
+While we are not a licensed chemical dependency treatment environment, youth with a history of chemical abuse can have their issues addressed through their individualized treatment plan.

 Where do participants attend school while at Children's Residential Treatment Center?

 The Minneapolis Public School district provides on-site educational services.
 Credits are accrued and transferred to the student’s home school at the time of discharge.
 CRTC staff is actively involved in supporting and working cooperatively with Minneapolis Public Schools staff and are generally present in the classrooms to provide additional behavioral and academic support.